jheinem1/region/README.md

 fromPart(part: BasePart): BasePartRegion
 ```
 An alternative to the constructor, this allows for the creation of `BasePartRegion`s using `BasePart`s.

-#### BasePartRegion.step

-This is a user-definable async function in the constructor that allows users to specify the interval at which `enteredRegion` and `leftRegion` are checked.
-Can be set to anything from `BasePart.Touched` to `RunService.RenderStepped`, but it defaults to `task.wait(0.1)`.
-This is technically inherited by all `Region`s, but only effective when set in a `BasePartRegion`.

 ### RegionUnion